micha1805/cloudinaryNodejsTuto/README.md

 This middleware will add a `files` property to the request object containing everything we need to handle the file.

 Now that the middleware is in place we can use it.
-Let's write the route to add an image to cloudinary AND create a database element containing the Cloudinary url.
+Let's write the route to add an image to Cloudinary AND create a database element containing the Cloudinary url.
 In this example I use a model called `Picture`.

 ```js
 // pictures routes